owanturist/react-impulse/README.md

 ))
 ```

-Once created, Impulses can travel thru your components, where you can set and get their states:
+Once created, Impulses can travel thru your components, where you can set and get their values:

 ```tsx
 import { useImpulse, watch } from "react-impulse"